ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 };
 ```

-For the deifinition part, we include only a few functions here.
-You can find the complete definion of this class in [employee.cpp](../code/Chapter3/employee.cpp).
+For the definition part, we include only a few functions here.
+You can find the complete definition of this class in [employee.cpp](../code/Chapter3/employee.cpp).

 ```cpp
 // Constructor definition